wojnar48/bronson/README.md

 ![bronson table_name][bronson_table_name]

-At present users have the ability to search, fetch and save records but future releases of Bronson will also include the ability to define associations between records.
+At present, users have the ability to search, fetch and save records but future releases of Bronson will also include the ability to define associations between records.

 ### Example